Feminization (sexual activity): Sissy training and variations

 A further subset is "sissy maid training", a common scenario, where the sissy takes on the role of a maid, taking care of housework or serving drinks and food at a party while behaving submissively and wearing an often frilly and revealing maid uniform, such as a French maid or rubber maid dress.
-The dominant partner in a sissy maid training scenario, overseeing the sissy's housework, may role-play punishing them with things such as spanking, humiliation or bondage, whether the infraction was real or made up; a reward for good behavior might be allowing the submissive to orgasm.
+The dominant partner in a sissy maid training scenario, overseeing the sissy's housework, may role-play punishing him through spanking, humiliation or bondage, whether the infraction was real or made up; a reward for good behavior might be allowing the submissive to orgasm.

-Another common sub-set is "slut training", where the submissive partner is made to wear "slutty" feminine clothing that may reveal a lot of bare skin and show off the submissive's curves, while being teased or chided for being promiscuous or overly sexual.
-The training involves making the submissive – who often may be shy and embarrassed – overcome those emotions, shifting their mindset so that they instinctively act more provocatively and uninhibitedly.
-The training may include training the submissive to pose provocatively, such as spreading their buttocks or exposing their genitals, and making them instinctively assume certain such positions in certain situations.
+Another common subset is "slut training", where the submissive partner is wears "slutty" feminine clothing that may reveal a lot of bare skin and show off the sissy's curves, while being teased or chided for supposedly being promiscuous or overly sexual.
+The training involves making the often shy or embarrassed sissy overcome those emotions, shifting his mindset to instinctively act more provocatively and uninhibitedly.
+The training may involve provocative poses, such as spreading one's buttocks or exposing one's genitals, and learning to instinctively assume certain such positions in certain contexts.